Alaska: Deep Backcountry

 What is the cancellation policy?

-You may cancel on or before May 28, 2019 and receive a full refund minus a $500 per-person service fee.
-If you cancel between May 29 and July 2, 2019 there is a 50% cancellation fee.
-On or after July 3, 2019 there is a 100% cancellation fee.
-We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases family/medical emergency or cases of the trip being cancelled (See our Terms and Conditions for full details).
+You may cancel up to 96 days prior to the scheduled departure date and receive a full refund minus a $500 per-person service fee.
+If you cancel between 95 and 61 days in advance, there is a 50% cancellation fee.
+Within 60 days or less from departure there is a 100% cancellation fee.
+We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases of family/medical emergency or cases of the trip being canceled (See our Terms and Conditions for full details).

 We’re at your service.